grafana/agent/docs/sources/flow/reference/components/faro.receiver.md

 modify the `listen_address` attribute to the IP address of the appropriate network interface to use.

-The `cors_allowed_origins` argument determines what oriigns browser requests may come from.
+The `cors_allowed_origins` argument determines what origins browser requests may come from.
 The default value, `[]`, disables CORS support.
 To support requests from all origins, set `cors_allowed_origins` to `["*"]`.
 The `*` character indicates a wildcard.